MLX on Apple Silicon as local AI in comparison with Ollama & Co.

 Anyone working with a Mac - especially with Apple Silicon (M1, M2, M3 or M4) - can now find amazingly powerful tools to run their own language models directly on the device.
 At the center of this is a new, largely unknown component: MLX, a machine learning framework developed by Apple that is likely to play an increasingly central role in the company's AI ecosystem in the coming years.

-Current topics on artificial intelligence
+Current articles on artificial intelligence

 What is MLX - and what does the new format stand for?